nextcloud/files_photospheres/README.md

 # Nextcloud - Photo Sphere Viewer

-Nextcloud app for viewing Google PhotoSphere 360° images.
+Nextcloud app for viewing Google PhotoSphere 360° images (panorama-images).
 This app is based on the [photo-sphere-viewer.js](https://photo-sphere-viewer.js.org/) library.

-**This version is for Nextcloud 14.**
+**This version is for Nextcloud 14/15.**

 ## Features
 * Interactive view of PhotoSphere images
-* Fully compatiple with other existing image-viewer apps (e.g. gallery-app)
+* Fully compatible with other existing image-viewer apps (e.g. gallery-app)

 ## How to use
 ### Install